We are incredibly proud of the Flex Trainee scheme! This page covers everything you need to know about our scheme and its application process.

 WHEN TO APPLY

-Applications for Flex Trainee's Spring 2026 Cohort will open on Monday 6th October.
+Applications for Flex Trainee's Spring 2026 Cohort are now live until Sunday 9th November!

 Please email trainee@f-lex.co.uk with any questions you may have on the application process.